 Part Three: I do something every day.

 My payoff experiment isn’t a “pay it and forget it” type of project.
 I don’t schedule the monthly payment and cease thinking about it for the next thirty days.
 Every day, I check my bank balance and at least take a moment to feel gratitude for whatever the balance is.
 I do that for my loan balance, as well.
 I review my spending.
-I read inspirational debt-payoff stories (like the ones on The Debt Myth!)
+I read inspirational debt-payoff stories (like the ones here!)
 I also read other personal finance blogs, comment on them, interact with bloggers on Twitter, or write my own blog posts.

 Some days, I seek out ways to earn extra money, either through applying for short-term gigs or filling out surveys online.
 Other days, I post unwanted items to Craigslist or eBay.